Support our work by becoming our Patron! Learn More

 5. How to handle beaten egg whites properly?

-Beaten egg whites are used to give lightness and rising power to soufflés, puffy omelettes, cakes, some pancakes and waffles, and other products.
+Beaten egg whites are used to give lightness and rising power to soufflés, puffy omelets, cakes, some pancakes and waffles, and other products.
 The following guidelines will help you handle beaten egg whites properly.

 Fat inhibits foaming: When separating eggs, be careful not to get any yolk in the whites.
 Yolks contain fats.
 Use very clean equipment when beating whites.

 Mild acids help to foam: A small amount of lemon juice or cream of tartar gives more volume and stability to beaten egg whites.
-Use about 2 teaspoons cream of tartar per pound of egg whites (20 ml per kg).
+Use about 2 teaspoons of cream of tartar per pound of egg whites (20 ml per kg).

 Egg whites foam better at room temperature: Remove them from the cooler 1 hour before beating.